September Spotlight on the Archives presents a blog about exciting finds in the Archives. To support the Archives, please donate below!

 In the case of some media (e.g., lacquer disks and Digital Audio Tape), experts predict an even shorter timeframe.
 With these estimates, the Archives has seven years in which to reformat priority audiovisual collections.
 If we don’t act to digitize this material now, this content could be lost forever.
 While the Archives is exploring various grant opportunities, if you’d like to support the project, please donate below.

-Again, these are just a few of the things that have piqued my interest.
+Again, these are just a few of the things that have piqued our interest.
 Given the historical legacy of I-House, the Archives holds a potential well of important documents and material.
-As I process the collections, I look forward to sharing my exciting finds with you.
+We look forward to sharing more exciting finds with you.

 Thank you again for following along with the September Spotlight on the Archives!
 With your help, we have raised much needed funds for the Archives.
-Moving forward, I plan to post at least one Archives-related blog post a month, share Throwback Thursday images on social media, and upload ‘mysteries’ that need the I-House’s community help identifying.
 Please stay tuned!